-The machining center is widely used for its high precision, high reliability, high efficiency, and the ability to machining complex curved workpieces.
+The CNC machine is widely used for its high precision, high reliability, high efficiency, and the ability to machining complex curved workpieces.

 However, if the selection is not appropriate, it will not be able to exert its due benefits, and most of the machining centers are expensive, which will bring great cost pressure.

 The general selection includes model selection, CNC system selection, machine tool accuracy selection, and main feature specification selection.

 Among them, the selection of the model and the selection of the numerical control system are the riskiest, and the machine precision and main specifications are selected second.

 Therefore, to reduce the risk of selection, we can start from the following four aspects.